Mimi's Organic Eats » Recipes » Brownies & Bars

 - Boil the water first.
 I put a pot of water on the stove to boil while I start measuring the other ingredients.
 If you have a hot water faucet, or hot water out of your coffee maker, then that is great as you can just use that.
 Preheat the oven to 350°F. Line a 9 x 9-inch baking pan with parchment paper.

-- To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the canola oil, cane sugar, cocoa powder, dark chocolate chips, and heavy whipping cream.
-Pour the boiling water directly on top of the chocolate chips and mix on low on until combined and the chocolate has completely melted and there are no chunks.
+- To make the batter: In a large mixing bowl, add the canola oil, cane sugar, cocoa powder, dark chocolate chips, and heavy whipping cream.
+Pour the boiling water directly on top of the chocolate chips and mix until combined and the chocolate has completely melted and there are no chunks.

 - Add in the flour, espresso powder, baking powder, and sea salt in that order.
-Mix on low until combined, do not over mix.
+Fold together with a spatula until combined, do not over mix.

 - Transfer to the prepared baking pan and spread evenly.
 Bake for 20 to 25 minutes, or until a toothpick inserted in the center comes out clean.
 Allow to completely in the baking pan.

 - To make the topping: In a large microwave safe bowl, add the dark chocolate, heavy whipping cream, and butter.
 Microwave for 30 second intervals, stirring each time in between until the chocolate is melted.
 This should only take about a 1 minute.
-Using a whisk, whisk to combine completely until you have a smooth ganache.
+Stir to combine completely until you have a smooth ganache.

 - Pour the ganache over the top of the brownies and spread evenly.